itspedia/itspedia.github.io/content/post/Introduction-to-Design-Systems.md

 ## Layout
 A foundational aspect included in your system is the layout, which includes guidelines for both your spacing and grid.
 These provide a solid base from which you can create components and build interfaces.

+### Spacing
+A series of spacing increments will create the foundation for the padding and margin used within your product.